NeLy-EPFL/flygym/doc/source/tutorials/rule_based_controller.rst

 Plugging the controller into the simulation
 -------------------------------------------

-By now, we have: - implemented the ``RuleBasedSteppingCoordinator`` that controls the stepping of the legs - (re)implemented ``PreprogrammedSteps`` which controls the kinematics of each individual step given the stepping state
+By now, we have:

+- implemented the ``RuleBasedSteppingCoordinator`` that controls the stepping of the legs
+- (re)implemented ``PreprogrammedSteps`` which controls the kinematics of each individual step given the stepping state

-The final step is to put everything together and plug the control signals (joint positions) into the physics simulation:
+The final task is to put everything together and plug the control signals (joint positions) into the NeuroMechFly physics simulation:

 .. code-block:: ipython3
     :linenos: